Call for Papers Agreement and Disclosure Policy

 ASHA's acceptance of a proposal does not imply endorsement of course content, specific products, or clinical procedures.

 ASHA's Continuing Education Board defines a conflict of interest as any financial or nonfinancial consideration or relationship relevant to course content that compromises or has the potential to compromise professional judgment.
 Providers of events approved for ASHA CEUs must identify and disclose to participants any such interest on the part of any speaker or instructor.

 Please note that having a disclosable financial or nonfinancial relationship does not prevent you from speaking.
 Disclosing such relationships is intended to give Convention attendees a more complete context in which to consider the information you provide.
 As a general guideline, err on the side of disclosure.

-If your presentation is accepted, the information you provide will be disclosed on a Web page.
-People who wish to view the disclosures will click through to the page from the Convention scheduling Web tool, which includes descriptions of all the sessions.
+If your presentation is accepted, the information you provide will be disclosed on a webpage.
+People who wish to view the disclosures will click through to the page from the Convention scheduling web tool, which includes descriptions of all of the sessions.
 Note that for financial relationships, dollar amounts are not disclosed.

-In addition, you will be expected to disclose relevant relationships on-site at the time of your presentation, either verbally or visually.
-We will provide guidelines for on-site disclosures after acceptance.
+In addition, you will be expected to disclose relevant relationships on-site at the time of your presentation, either verbally or visually (view sample disclosure slides).
+We will provide additional guidelines for on-site disclosures after acceptance.

 Examples of relevant and disclosable financial relationships may include:

 - Being an employee of, or a paid consultant to, an organization whose product or service you discuss in your presentation

 - Receiving grant funds for a research project you discuss in your presentation